top of page

 • FDV / TVL

-• FDV / Active Users
+• FDV / Active users

 Review:

-• Liquidity depth on both DEXs and CEXs.
+• Liquidity depth on DEXs and CEXs

-• Could it be considered a security?
+• Could it be classified as a security?

 • Does it interact with restricted or sanctioned addresses?